GoogleChrome/web-vitals/docs/upgrading-to-v5.md

 ##### More details on the Baseline Widely available change:

-The pre-built [packages of the `web-vitals` library available on CDNs](/README#load-web-vitals-from-a-cdn) are built with this Baseline Widely available support in mind.
-This should not be an issue for modern browsers released in the last few years, which are usually required in order to measure the metrics this library is designed for.
+All of the [builds](README#build-options) in `web-vitals` v5 use only [Baseline Widely available](https://web.dev/baseline) APIs, which means they should run without error in all browsers released in the last few years.
+Note that the Core Web Vitals metrics are only available in modern browsers, so legacy browser support is unnecessary for this library.

+If your site needs to support legacy browsers, you can still use the `web-vitals` library without causing errors in those browsers by adhering to the following recommendations:

 For basic use of the library we recommend loading the `web-vitals` library in its own `<script type="module">` tag, regardless of whether loading this library [from a CDN](README.md#from-a-cdn) or hosted locally on your site.
 This will allow this library to fail without affecting other code if unsupported syntax or features are used on very old browsers.